 We have set forth the exhibition and the accompanying archival work as a first step to enter his world.
 This work has started with him.
 It evolved with the contributions of the people he referred to.
-Architects, interior designers, designers, photographers, artists, art consultants, materials, production and health professionals, advertisers, publishers, employers, academicians, students, his family and foremen—in other words his companions—have stepped up as individuals reflecting his world of production and ideas and contributed to the documentation process with their words, writings, and archives.
+Architects, interior designers, designers, photographers, artists, art consultants, material, production and health professionals, advertisers, publishers, employers, academicians, students, his family and foremen—in other words his companions—have stepped up as individuals reflecting his world of production and ideas and contributed to the documentation process with their words, writings, and archives..

 A study has also been carried out on the personal archive of Yılmaz Zenger with the aim of opening it to researchers.
 A literature review was carried out, especially on periodicals.
 We wish that his products, works, and the archive including this collection contributes to new interpretations in the future, in accordance with the wishes of Yılmaz Zenger, who has left among us at one point, after entrusting his work to us.